jmmv/pkg_comp/INSTALL.md

     $ autoreconf -i -s

-If ATF and/or shtk are installed in a different prefix than Autoconf, you will also need to tell autoreconf where the ATF and shtk M4 macros are located.
-Otherwise, the configure script will be incomplete and will show confusing syntax errors mentioning, for example, ATF_CHECK_SH.
-To fix this, you have to run autoreconf in the following manner, replacing '<atf-prefix>' and '<shtk-prefix>' with the appropriate path:
+If shtk is installed in a different prefix than Autoconf, you will also need to tell autoreconf where the shtk M4 macros are located.
+Otherwise, the configure script will be incomplete and will show confusing syntax errors mentioning, for example, `SHTK_CHECK`.
+To fix this, you have to run autoreconf in the following manner, replacing '<shtk-prefix>' with the appropriate path:

-    $ autoreconf -i -s -I <atf-prefix>/share/aclocal \
+    $ autoreconf -i -s -I <shtk-prefix>/share/aclocal
-      -I <shtk-prefix>/share/aclocal

 ### General build procedure